The Truth Behind America’s Unemployment

 A small portion of people with multiple jobs (241,000) have multiple full-time jobs.

-The industry with the greatest over-the-month change positively was Education and Health Services, with 32.7 hours worked weekly on average and $772.37 earned each week.
+The industry with the greatest over-the-month growth was Education and Health Services, with 32.7 hours worked weekly on average and $772.37 earned each week.

 Information faced the most losses, though on average they work more and earn more–36.4 hours a week, $1,147.33 earned each week.

-Candidates with a bachelor’s degree or higher have the highest numbers of employed people–44,648,000.
-They also have the lowest rate of unemployment, at 4.6%.
+College educated candidates with bachelor’s degree or higher have the highest employment, with 44,648,000 working full time.
+This group also has the lowest rate of unemployment, at 4.6%.

 Those with less than a diploma also make up the smallest amount of the employed population, at just over 10 million.

-Gulf War Era II veterans are suffering the highest rate of unemployment among vets, at 9.8% or 192,000 unemployed.
+Gulf War Era II veterans are suffering the highest rate of unemployment among veterans, at 9.8% or 192,000 unemployed.
 That’s compared to 1,759,000 who are employed.

 Foreign-born women ages 16 and older suffer the highest rate of unemployment, at 9.6%, while foreign-born men ages 16 and older have the lowest rate of unemployment at 7.8%.
 This is lower than any category of native-born men and women.